bodo-ai/Bodo/docs/source/BodoSQL.rst

     For example::

-        Select MAX(A) from table1 Group By B
+        SELECT MAX(A) FROM table1 GROUP BY B

     ``GROUP BY`` statements also referring to columns by alias or column number::

-        Select MAX(A), B - 1 as val from table1 Group By val
+        SELECT MAX(A), B - 1 as val FROM table1 GROUP BY val
-        Select MAX(A), B from table1 Group By 2
+        SELECT MAX(A), B FROM table1 GROUP BY 2

 * `HAVING`